MicrosoftDocs/sdk-api/sdk-api-src/content/winsock/nf-winsock-wsastartup.md

 ## -parameters

-### -param wVersionRequired
+### -param wVersionRequested [in]

-TBD
+The highest version of Windows Sockets specification that the caller can use.
+The high-order byte specifies the minor version number; the low-order byte specifies the major version number.

 ### -param lpWSAData [out]

 A pointer to the
 <a href="/windows/desktop/api/winsock/ns-winsock-wsadata">WSADATA</a> data structure that is to receive details of the Windows Sockets implementation.

-#### - wVersionRequested [in]

-The highest version of Windows Sockets specification that the caller can use.
-The high-order byte specifies the minor version number; the low-order byte specifies the major version number.

 ## -returns